A topic from the subject of Quantification in Chemistry.

 Types of Experiments

-• Molar Mass Determination: Boyle's Law is used to determine the molar mass of a gas by plotting its pressure against volume and extrapolating to zero volume.
+• Molar Mass Determination: The ideal gas law can be used to determine the molar mass of a gas by measuring its pressure, volume, temperature, and mass.

 Data Analysis

 Experimental data obtained from gas law experiments are analyzed using mathematical equations and graphical representations.
-For example, a linear plot of pressure versus volume (Boyle's Law) allows for the determination of a gas's molar mass.
+For example, a linear plot of pressure versus the inverse of volume (Boyle's Law) or volume versus temperature (Charles' Law) allows for the determination of gas properties.
+The ideal gas law is also used extensively in calculations.

 Applications